Through Shelter, We Empower

 Since our founding in 1987, Habitat has been a leader in our community in the area of affordable housing.
-We have partnered with 272 families in need of housing to help them either rennovate or build affordable housing, this includes 203 new homes built by Habitat and an additional 65 homes rehabbed and sold to clients.
+We have partnered with 290 families in need of housing to help them either renovate or build affordable housing, this includes 213 new homes built by Habitat and an additional 69 homes rehabbed and sold to clients.

-Our staff is composed of 10 full time employees working in construction, family services, finance, volunteer management and administration.
-The staff has 88 years of combined experience in this industry and the team at Habitat for Humanity of Madison County is incredible stable with 80% of our employees celebrating 10 years or more of working with us.
+Our staff is composed of 8 full time and 1 part time employee working in construction, family services, finance, volunteer management and administration.
+The staff has 77 years of combined experience in this industry and the team at Habitat for Humanity of Madison County is incredible stable with 50% of our employees celebrating 10 years or more of working with us.

 How It Works

 Not only do we require that our participants help build their home by investing their “sweat equity,” we also require each applicant to complete 55 hours of homeownership and financial literacy education prior to closing on their home.
-The material of these classes include construction, home repairs, good neighbor and conflict resolution, landscaping, community improvement, mortgages, Dave Ramsey’s 9 week Financial Peace University and 1st Time Homebuyers class.
-In addition, the affiliate’s Family Services Manager is a HUD certified Housing Counselor & Educator and works directly with each applicant in the habitat program.
+The material of these classes include construction, home repairs, good neighbor and conflict resolution, landscaping, community improvement, mortgages, Dave Ramsey’s 9 week Financial Peace University and a HUD certified 1st Time Homebuyers class.

 After the clients becomes homeowners, our Family Services Staff is available to provide guidance and education on financial and social services concerns.